 Not only does Whole Foods always produce a good-tasting product, but they offer a lot of variety as well.
-Their prices are pretty good too, especially when compared to how much they want for bananas.
+Their prices are pretty good too, especially when compared to how much they want for bananas (yikes!).

-The best part is, just like logging out of your online account when going back and forth between Battlefield and Hanna Montana: The Movie: The Game, you can buy a bag of grapes to go with your coffee and you won’t feel so embarrassed that you bought an 800-calorie drink at a health food store.
+The best part is, just like logging out of your online account when going back and forth between Battlefield and Hanna Montana: The Movie: The Game, you can buy a bag of grapes to go with your coffee and you won’t feel so embarrassed that you bought a 1,200 calorie drink at a health food store.

 My favorite convenient store coffee is definitely from 7-11.

 Chillers, as they call them, are absolutely amazing.

 Like at AM/PM, coffee-crazed gamers can grab some ice from the soda machine and fill up their cup with a brew like no other.

 But similar to AM/PM, this coffee is pretty sweet.